May 27, 2026

 Lee has equated this period of crypto to 1996 for the internet.
 In an interview with Altcoin Daily, he claimed crypto is still in its infancy and that tokenization over the coming years will accelerate adoption.
 Those buying and holding crypto now are still early according to Lee as 95% of investors have no exposure to Bitcoin.

 Lee is spearheading Bitmine’s audacious plan to acquire 5% of Ethereum’s total supply, stake it, and earn around 4–5% APR in rewards.
-This aggressive accumulation strategy has already paid off - Bitmine’s share price has surged 1000% since late June.
-However, in a recent post on Twitter, legendary crypto trader Andrew Kang criticised Lee's ETH thesis, claiming it was “one of the most r*tarded combinations of financially illiterate arguments I’ve seen from a well known analyst in a while.”
+This aggressive accumulation strategy looked to have paid off when Bitmine’s share price went from $4 to $135 after the ETH treasury announcement.
+Since then, the share price has sunk back down to $19.
+However, in a post on Twitter, legendary crypto trader Andrew Kang criticised Lee's ETH thesis, claiming it was “one of the most r*tarded combinations of financially illiterate arguments I’ve seen from a well known analyst in a while.”

 Lee and Bitmine remain highly active on Twitter, sharing optimistic takes on crypto markets and Ethereum’s long-term potential: Tom Lee | Bitmine.